Procedural Direction PIC6 – Medical Assessments

 (a) disputes regarding permanent impairment to be referred to a medical assessor, and

-(b) the applicant may discontinue the proceedings before the Commission and the parties may enter into a Complying Agreement under s66A of the 1987 Act, or
+(b) the applicant may discontinue the proceedings before the Commission and the parties may enter into a Complying Agreement under section 66A of the 1987 Act, or

 (c) the member may issue a Certificate of Determination by consent, reflecting that agreement.

-25. A dispute in relation to the degree of permanent impairment may be referred to a member for conciliation, in appropriate circumstances, if the matter remains unresolved, a member may determine the dispute in accordance with the evidence.
+31. A dispute in relation to the degree of permanent impairment may be referred to a member for conciliation, in appropriate circumstances.
+If the matter remains unresolved, a member may determine the dispute in accordance with the evidence.
 Alternatively, the member may refer the matter to a medical assessor for assessment.